zainkhalid08/reminders/readme.md

 	*friday-sermon/1/the-last-day/masjid-al-haram This is good *mins read is also to be done.
 *don't reveal the id.
-WE WILL REVEAL FOR USERS TO SEE ALL POSTS
+WE WILL REVEAL FOR USERS TO SEE ALL POSTS *minify css js and vue in production
+*meta description for seo